Ninety-Nine Nights: Gameplay

 Another key component of the title is the "Orb Attack" / "Orb Spark" element.
 Killing enemies yields red orbs that are stored up until the "Orb Attack" bar is full.
 Once the bar is full, a player may press B to enter "Orb Attack" mode, where the character can use powerful attacks to slay groups of enemies.
 Enemies killed while in this mode drop blue, not red, orbs.
 Once a player has stored up enough blue orbs (which usually require several "Orb Attacks"), he or she can unleash a super-devastating, screen-clearing "Orb Spark" attack.
-Killing enemies yields the occasional equipment drop, which you can equip any time during a map as long as you are not retaliating from an attack, in midair, or in the middle of an attack.
+Killing enemies yields the occasional equipment drop, which the players can equip any time during a map as long as they are not retaliating from an attack, in midair, or in the middle of an attack.

 The orb collection mechanic is not unlike that found in Onimusha: Warlords except that it is automatic.
 The orb attacks are comparable to "Musou attacks" in the Dynasty Warriors series, in that the player is invulnerable while making them, although in Ninety-Nine Nights, such attacks are significantly more powerful.
 Each character has their own unique attacks, weapons and orb attacks, as well having their own questline (of around four stages on average).

 The gameplay differs somewhat from previous games in this genre as enemy soldiers put up virtually no resistance.
 Players will routinely mow down thousands of such troops per level using various attack combinations.
 The Orb attacks effectively act as "nuke buttons", destroying vast formations of enemy soldiers, with only boss characters and some formation leaders unaffected.
 Each level takes the form of a series of smaller battles which are often interspersed with cutscenes.
 Although there are usually several objectives during a level, progress through levels and the game is mostly linear.
 In a stark contrast to the cannon fodder foes, the boss characters are typically quite challenging and can inflict massive amounts of damage in a short period of time.

 Development

-Kingdom Under Fire: Heroes developer Youn-Lee was involved in creating the game; the game had only six months development time - development kits were received in September 2005, and the game was released in March 2006 in Japan.
+Kingdom Under Fire: Heroes developer Youn-Lee was involved in creating the game.
+The game had only seven months development time - development kits were received in September 2005, and the game was released in April 2006 in Japan.